MSc Systems Neuroscience

 Departmental Taught Postgraduate Bursaries

 Each year we offer two bursaries to students on this program.
 Students who are awarded a bursary get a £1,500 reduction in their tuition fees.
 These bursaries are awarded on a competitive basis, based on:

-To be considered for a bursary for a course you intend to start in 2019, submit your application by 31 May 2019.
+To be considered for a bursary in the year that you intend to start your course, submit your application to study with us by 31 May.
 All applications received before this deadline will automatically be considered for a bursary.